salvo1992/tech-interview-002/README.md

 #### Search

-- Build in the homepage a navbar with search inputs and a button to trigger the search.
+- In the homepage, build a navbar with search inputs and a button to trigger the search.
-- On button click call the server endpoint to get the products.
+- On the button click call the server endpoint to get the products.
-- Show the products in a grid, use responsive styling to make it look nice.
+- Show the products in a grid, use responsive styling to **make it look nice**.
-Products should include `title`, `price`, `image`, `category`, `reviewAverageRating`
+Products cards should include `title`, `price`, `image`, `category`, `reviewAverageRating`

 example query => `rating > 4.25` and `price < 800`

 #### User Search History Management

 - Store all the searches a user do.
-- Create a page `/history` where each user can see all their searches.
+- Create a page `/history` where users can see all their searches.
-- Add on top-right a button to clear the history.
-It should delete the user search history.
+- On the top-right, add a button to clear the search history.